BToyin/Sakila-Project/README.md

 # Sakila Database Movie Rental Project

+## Client Requirements
+You are required to implement a web app front end for the sakila database.
+The database models the data associated with a movie rental business.

+The Web App will provide data for 3 levels of user:
+- Visitor: Will be able to see all information about movies and actors
+- Customer: Will be able to see their own account information including which movies they have rented
+- Owner: Has all levels of access and can write to the database i.e creating new customers and adding movies.
+Can see all customer information and and what movies have been taken out
+The Web App should be focused on usability.
+It should be fair simple and intuitive to use.
+Think about what you would normally do on a site like Netflix/Amazon Prime/Apple Movies etc

 ## Sprint 0 - Planning
  - Populated product backlog with user  stories based on client specifications
  - Added acceptance criteria to each user story